William Sandys Elrington: Family, later life, and death

 Richard's family's departure from Mount Elrington seems to have occurred before or around early November 1843.
 Apparently now estranged from Elrington, they were living in Sydney by 1845 and, in the same year, Mary Smith died and was buried at Mount Elrington.

 After weathering the economic depression of the early 1840, which ruined many of his fellow settler landowners, he sold Mount Elrington to Charles Nicholson in 1845.
 Elrington left Australia, for good, in February 1846.
-He lived on a £300 annuity that was a condition of the sale contract for his land.
+He lived thereafter on a £300 annuity that was a condition of the sale contract for his land.
 He died, at his home in Southsea, Hampshire, on 4 May 1860.

 Richard Elrington, discovered his vocation as an actor, particularly of Shakespeare's plays, and remained in Australia.
-Already well-known as an actor, by March 1846, at the Royal Victoria Theatre, in Sydney, he first performed in Melbourne, at the Queen's Theatre, around December 1846.
+He was ready well-known as an actor, by March 1846, at the Royal Victoria Theatre, in Sydney.
+He first performed in Melbourne, at the Queen's Theatre, around December 1846.
 He was performing in Victoria, and living there with his family, in 1847.
 Louisa, making use of her education and talents, taught for a living, as did Richard at times.
-Richard died at Ararat in 1870.
+Richard died at Ararat, in 1870, and Louisa, in 1893, at Laverton.

 The other Richard Goodall Elrington (1776—1845), William Sandys Elrington's elder brother, was a lifelong soldier who fought in many of Britain's wars and, despite a court-marital in 1831-1832, reached the rank of Major-General.

 Clement, Elrington's elder son, came to Australia in 1835, as a Lieutenant of the 4th Regiment of Foot, escorting convicts.
 He had only recently joined that regiment which was bound for New South Wales, and possibly only did so to make the journey with a source of income.
 Once in New South Wales, in 1836, he sold his commission and retired from the army.
 Presumably, he joined his father and brother, Richard, at Mount Elrington.
 In 1840, he bought 640 acres of land—at a lower cost, as a result of his recent military service—far from Mount Elrington, near Maitland, in the Hunter Valley.
 However, he was very different in temperament to both his father and his younger brother, Richard.
 He sold the land for a quick profit, in 1841, and he is now mainly remembered as a very minor poet.
 In June 1856, a man of his name was a passenger, from Hobart to Melbourne, aboard Emma Prescott.
 His father's will reduced Clement's inheritance by £82, on account of expenses met by his father from 1857; it seems that he was impecunious and living in England around the time of his father's death.
 Although Clement had owned the land in the Hunter Valley only briefly, his name remained associated with it.
 His former land was later a part of the vast South Maitland coalfields, and the Elrington Colliery and the locality of Elrington, near Cessnock, are named after him.